guardian/mobile-n10n/docs/architecture/03-postresql-upgrade-procedure.md

 - The `active` column should be `t`
 - We may run `SELECT * FROM pg_stat_replication;` to get some statistics

-## Set up subscription in Postgresql 13 database
+## Step 4: Set up subscription in Postgresql 13 database
 1. Open the SQL client to the old PROD database
 - At terminal 1, set up a SSH tunnel to the database with `eval $(ssm ssh --tags registration,mobile-notifications,PROD -p mobile --raw --newest) -L 5432:notifications-registrations-db-private-pg13-prod.crwidilr2ofx.eu-west-1.rds.amazonaws.com:5432`
 - At terminal 2, get the password with `aws --profile=mobile --region=eu-west-1 ssm get-parameter --with-decryption --name /notifications/PROD/registrations-db-password | jq -r .Parameter.Value`